Near future in fiction: Themes

 Unlike the works about the far future, set thousands or more years in the future and often tackling philosophical concepts such as the ultimate fate of the universe, fiction set in the near future, roughly defined as within the next few years or decades, has been described as more realistic and containing themes that have been described as more socially relevant.
 On the other hand, works set in the near future also carry the risk of quickly becoming obsolete due to trends or events that its authors failed to correctly predict.
 The entry in The Encyclopedia of Science Fiction concludes that "realistic speculative fiction about the near future is scarce and will undoubtedly remain so.
-Such fiction is too frightening to be popular", even among the fans of horror, who tend to prefer more supernatural and implausible scenarios; on the other hand Gary Westfahl argued that the near future setting can make works more appealing to the readers who may be turned away by tropes of classic science fiction such as space or time travel.
+Such fiction is too frightening to be popular", even among the fans of horror, who tend to prefer more supernatural and implausible scenarios; on the other hand, Gary Westfahl argued that the near future setting can make works more appealing to the readers, who may be turned away by tropes of classic science fiction such as space or time travel.

-While most often, works about the future are associated with science fiction genre, the near future is also a setting of works of mainstream fiction or genre-defying works (such as technothrillers like military fiction by Tom Clancy, the 1979 James Bond's movie Moonraker, or works of not science-, but political fiction, such the Jack London's The Iron Heel from 1906, or the 1962 movie The Manchurian Candidate), as well as by the non-fiction works from the field of future studies.
+While most often, works about the future are associated with the science fiction genre, the near future is also a setting of works of mainstream fiction or genre-defying works (such as techno-thrillers like military fiction by Tom Clancy, the 1979 James Bond movie Moonraker, or works of not science fiction, but political fiction, such Jack London's The Iron Heel from 1906, or the 1962 movie The Manchurian Candidate), as well as by the non-fiction works from the field of futures studies.

-Early examples of futuristic fiction predate the modern science fiction genre, and include works such as The Reign of King George VI 1900-1925 (1763) or Louis-Sébastien Mercier's Memoirs of the Year Two Thousand Five Hundred (1771).
-Once the science fiction genre begun gaining in popularity, many of its works were set in the near future, beginning with the 19th century classics such as Jane C. Loudon's The Mummy!
-A Tale of the Twenty-Second Century (1827), Jules Verne's Journey to the Centre of the Earth (1864) and H. G. Wells' The War of the Worlds (1898).
-Some early works in the genre have been criticized for being one-dimensional, like another classic work of H. G. Well's, The Invisible Man (1897), which forgoes discussion of wider societal impact of new technology (here, invisibility), instead focusing on a run-of-the-mill adventure, simply enhanced with the new gadget.
+Early examples of futuristic fiction predate the modern science fiction genre, and include works such as The Reign of King George VI, 1900–1925 (1763) or Louis-Sébastien Mercier's Memoirs of the Year Two Thousand Five Hundred (1771).
+Once the science fiction genre started gaining in popularity, many of its works were set in the near future, beginning with the 19th-century classics such as Jane C. Loudon's The Mummy!
+(1827), Jules Verne's Journey to the Center of the Earth (1864) and H. G. Wells' The War of the Worlds (1898).
+Some early works in the genre have been criticized for being one-dimensional, like another classic work by H. G. Wells, The Invisible Man (1897), which forgoes discussion of wider societal impact of new technology (here, invisibility), instead focusing on a run-of-the-mill adventure, simply enhanced with the new gadget.